mstrutt/mstrutt.co.uk/_blog-posts/2021-10-20-why-i-dont-work-on-wednesdays-anymore.markdown

 - work-life balance
 - career
 ---

+Making the decision to work part-time in my early thirties may well be the best decision I’ve ever made.

 As I write this article, I’m 31 years old.
 I’m not married.
 I don’t have kids, or anyone who’s dependent on me in any way.
 I’m not studying for a new qualification, or any of the other classic reasons to work part-time.
 For me that’s precisely why it’s the perfect time to start this new chapter in my life.